ionoid/docs.ionoid.io/docs/DeployApp/deployApp.md

-# Deploy IoT Applications using Ionoid Platform.
+# Deploy IoT Applications using Ionoid IoT Platform.

 One of the most interresting features in Ionoid Platform is the **very easy** way to deploy IoT Apps, just in few clicks.